If you like Skforecast , help us giving a star on GitHub! ⭐️

 )

-A global model is trained on all series simultaneously.
-In the predict
+A global model is trained on all series simultaneously and evaluated using the same backtesting process as the individual models.

 # Train and backtest a model for all items: ForecasterAutoregMultiSeries